kubeslice-ent/egs-installation/README.md

            | `postgresDB`      | The PostgreSQL database name                 |
            | `postgresSslmode` | The SSL mode for PostgreSQL connection       |

-         📌 Alternatively, you can leave all values empty and provide a pre-created secret name `postgresSecretName` with the above key-value format.
+         📌 Alternatively, you can leave all values empty and provide a pre-created secret name `postgresSecretName` with the below key-value format.

          ### Example Configuration
          Below is an example of how to configure the PostgreSQL connection in the Kubetally installation values: